shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-a-dex-with-avalanche.md

 **Create AvaSwap directory and install dependencies**

+Avaswap is a decentralized exchange on the Avalanche protocol that enables peer-to-peer (P2P) cryptocurrency trades which get executed without order books or any centralized intermediary.

 Open a new terminal tab so we can create a directory and install some further dependencies.
 First, navigate to the directory within which you intend to create your working directory: